SandraSunny02/-SandraSunny02/README.md

 <h1>Hi 👋, I'm Sandra </h1>
 <h3>The (front-end) developer you've been searching for :) </h3>

-- 🔭 I’m currently working on a NFTs market website with my current employer
+- 🔭 I’m currently working on different project with my current employer (digital agency)

 - 👨‍💻 All of my projects are available on my [Portfolio](https://sandrakhalifa.vercel.app/)